-- City Staff: The Plan integrates and expands upon the existing strategies of City departments and community collaborators.
+City Staff The Plan integrates and expands upon strategies of City departments and community collaborators.
 City staff will reference it during the evaluation of alterations to development regulations and rezoning appeals and when suggesting improvements to facilities, services, and capital investments.
-Department leaders will employ the Plan to shape work plans, budgets, and capital enhancements. - City Council: The City Council will rely on the Plan as a framework for decision-making, ensuring the City's long-term vision remains a consistent anchor point. - Boards and Commissions: Members of appointed boards and commissions will leverage the Plan to fulfill their duties and objectives.
-Certain boards, such as the Planning and Zoning Commission, will regularly consult the Plan for direction in decision-making processes. - Residents: Residents will utilize the Vision Statement, goals, policies, illustrative maps, and implementation plan to evaluate the growth potential in specific areas throughout the City.
+Additionally, the Comprehensive Plan will provide a strategic framework aligning local development goals with broader regional and national priorities, making it an important tool in justifying the need for grant funding and securing resources for various projects.
+Department leaders will employ the Plan to shape work plans, budgets, and capital enhancements.
+City Council The City Council will rely on the Plan as a framework for decision-making, ensuring the City's long-term vision remains a consistent anchor point.
+Boards and Commissions Members of appointed boards and commissions will leverage the Plan to fulfill their duties and objectives.
+Certain boards, such as the Planning and Zoning Commission, will regularly consult the Plan for direction in decision-making processes.
+Residents Residents will utilize the Vision Statement, goals, policies, illustrative maps, and implementation plan to evaluate the growth potential in specific areas throughout the City.
 They will reference it when addressing proposals or other matters before the City Council or appointed boards or commissions.
-Serving as a shared reference point, the Plan will facilitate constructive discussions about the benefits and concerns associated with growth and development, ensuring the welfare of Socorro. - Developers: Property owners, developers, builders, and other stakeholders involved in Socorro's advancement will consult the Plan to design projects and site plans that consider the broader community context, rather than focusing solely on individual sites.
+Serving as a shared reference point, the Plan will facilitate constructive discussions about the benefits and concerns associated with growth and development, ensuring the welfare of Socorro.
+Developers Property owners, developers, builders, and other stakeholders involved in Socorro's advancement will consult the Plan to design projects and site plans that consider the broader community context, rather than focusing solely on individual sites.
 The Plan will initiate discussions on crucial issues and considerations to inform decisions regarding land use changes.